approov/quickstart-kmm-ktor/REFERENCE.md

 void precheck()
 ```

 This throws `ApproovException` if the precheck failed.
-This will likely require network access so may take some time to complete, and should not be called from the UI thread.

 On iOS: